warpstreamlabs/bento/website/blog/2020-04-18-sneak-peek-at-bloblang.md

 ### IDML

-If I could run [IDML][idml] natively from Benthos then Bloblang wouldn't be happening.
+If I could run [IDML][idml] natively from Bento then Bloblang wouldn't be happening.
 In my opinion [IDML][idml] is a criminally underused technology and absolutely nails the issue of mapping data at scale.

 Similar to JMESPath the language itself doesn't have a concept of metadata, or querying across multiple documents (a batch).
 The issue I had here was that if I were going to go through the trouble of implementing IDML in Go I might as well add metadata and cross-batch querying, making it a different language anyway.

-However, I'm definitely writing Bloblang with IDML in mind, and if I manage to reach feature parity with IDML then I intend to break it out into its own lib and offer it to the org, with my Bloblang extensions as Benthos specific plugins.
+However, I'm definitely writing Bloblang with IDML in mind, and if I manage to reach feature parity with IDML then I intend to break it out into its own lib and offer it to the org, with my Bloblang extensions as Bento specific plugins.

 ## Features